Croydon/vertical-tabs-reloaded/README.md

-# Vertical Tabs for Firefox
+# Vertical Tabs Reloaded for Firefox

 This Firefox add-on arranges tabs in a vertical rather than horizontal fashion.
-It is heavily inspired by and borrows ideas from the excellent Tree Style Tab add-on.
+Vertical Tabs Reloaded is a fork of [Vertical Tabs](https://addons.mozilla.org/de/firefox/addon/vertical-tabs/), which was discontinued.
+The original project is heavily inspired by the Tree Style Tab add-on.

 Download & Install: https://github.com/Croydon/vertical-tabs-reloaded